-Acasti Pharma Announces Initiation of Pharmacokinetic Study for GTX-101, the Company’s Drug Candidate for the Treatment of Postherpetic Neuralgia
+Acasti Pharma Announces Initiation of Pharmacokinetic Study for GTX-102, the Company’s Drug Candidate for the Treatment of Ataxia Telangiectasia

-LAVAL, Quebec, July 27, 2022 (GLOBE NEWSWIRE) -- Acasti Pharma Inc. (“Acasti” or the “Company”) (Nasdaq: ACST and TSX-V: ACST), today announces the initiation of its planned pharmacokinetic (PK) bridging study to evaluate the relative bioavailability of GTX-101 compared to the reference listed drug bupivacaine in 48 healthy subjects.
-Feedback from FDA was obtained on the study protocol, and the non-objection letter was received on July 12th from Health Canada.
-The First-Subject, First-Dose was administered on July 26th.
-The PK study is the next step in the proposed 505(b)(2) regulatory pathway for GTX-101.
-This study is expected to be completed by the end of calendar 2022 as planned and will provide important information on the dose and dosing frequency in humans.
+LAVAL, Québec, Sept.
+13, 2022 (GLOBE NEWSWIRE) -- Acasti Pharma Inc. (“Acasti” or the “Company”) (Nasdaq: ACST and TSX-V: ACST), today announces the initiation of its planned pharmacokinetic (PK) bridging study to evaluate the comparative bioavailability, pharmacokinetics, and safety of its oral betamethasone spray, GTX-102, compared to an intramuscular injection of betamethasone and to an oral solution of betamethasone, in 48 healthy subjects.
+The First Subject, First Dose was administered on September 13th.
+This PK study is the next step in the proposed 505(b)(2) regulatory pathway for GTX-102 and is expected to be completed with top line results reported before year end.

-Jan D’Alvise, Chief Executive Officer of Acasti, stated, “The initiation of this PK study for GTX-101 is yet another accomplishment achieved in 2022 for Acasti.
-We now have multiple drugs in the clinic that are progressing towards important key milestones that leverage Acasti’s novel drug delivery technologies and have the potential to improve the performance of currently marketed drugs by achieving faster onset of action, enhanced efficacy, reduced side effects, and more convenient drug delivery.
-We anticipate the completion of the PK study for GTX-101 later this year as we look to bring this exciting new treatment alternative to patients who suffer from PHN.”
+Jan D’Alvise, Chief Executive Officer of Acasti, stated, “The initiation of this PK study is yet another important milestone in the advancement of our GTX-102 program designed to provide a novel therapy for treating the chronic symptoms of Ataxia Telangiectasia in children with this rare genetic disorder.
+GTX-102 is now the third program to advance into the clinic this year as we continue to leverage our novel drug delivery technologies that have the potential to improve the performance of currently marketed drugs by achieving faster onset of action, enhanced efficacy, reduced side effects, and more convenient drug delivery.
+We look forward to the completion of this PK study later this year, and assuming positive results, we expect to move rapidly into Phase 3 in the second half of 2023.
+Currently there are no drugs approved for A-T, and we are very motivated to potentially bring this exciting novel treatment to children who suffer from A-T.”

 For more information, please visit: https://www.acastipharma.com/en.